planet-nine-app/teleportation/README-UX.md

 I don't know why, but I've always been fascinated by the climbing carabiner market.
 They're a life or death purchase that neophytes know nothing about, making them perfect for people to share their expertise online about.
 They're also not a huge market, so there's less crowding out from big names.
-In fact a search for "best carabiners" turns up a blog on the first page!
+In fact a search for "best carabiners" turns up [a blog on the first page!].

+Click on one of those affiliate links, and what do you know, the product's out of stock.
+So now I have to check inventory n Amazon, and update my site to get a couple nickels helping people not fall off a mountain?

 ## Craigslist